Sensitively-designed signs can:

 Signage requirements will vary depending on function – directional, advertising or ornamental.

 General design principles

-Historic signs should be retained and restored using best practice conservation techniques.
+Retain and restore historic signs where possible using best practice conservation techniques.

 Ensure the new or replacement signage: